Emergency Dental Care

-Emergency Dental Care Ankeny and Des Moines
+Emergency Dental Care in Cedar Rapids and Des Moines

 If you are suffering severe pain, bleeding, or fear your tooth may be broken or chipped, contact us immediately.
 Severe pain is an unambiguous sign of injury or infection and most times, it is an indication that your mouth may be injured, infected, have an abscess or broken tooth, or it may just be a response to fresh dental work.
 Regardless, your dentist must decide whether you need antibiotics or other medication, or if any dental measures must be done immediately to resolve the problem.